singhbhavya/juxtascope/README.md

 This AND-gate is deliberate, and it separates two physically different things that co-expression *alone* cannot tell apart:

 - **`doublet`** — high co-expression **and oversized**.
 Two cells merged into one segment: a segmentation error producing one chimeric "cell."
 In most cases, these should be excluded, unless biologically interesting (.
-- **`ambiguous_embedded`** — high co-expression but **normal size**.
-One real, correctly-sized cell whose transcriptome picks up a *physically adjacent neighbor's* signal because it sits embedded in another tissue — the classic  case being an **intraepithelial lymphocyte (IEL)**: a genuine single T cell living inside the epithelial layer. **This is not a segmentation error — it is often real biology you want to KEEP.** If you labeled it a doublet and filtered doublets out, you would be deleting real IELs.
+- **`ambiguous_embedded`** — high co-expression of multiple cell types but **normal size**.
+One real, correctly-sized cell whose transcriptome picks up a *physically adjacent neighbor's* signal because it sits embedded in another tissue — one example would be intraepithelial lymphocytes (IELs).
+In other cases, these cells just need a second-pass / another evaluation.
+Could be rare cell types that need to be re-annotated, or signal from an adjacent cell.
+After manual evaluation/curation, they could be re-classified as juxtaposed or as a singular cell type.
 - **`misclassified`** — a strong *foreign* single identity, low co-expression, normal size: one cell that simply carries the wrong label.

 Because embedded cells are frequently real, JuxtaScope keeps them **separate from doublets by default**.
 Set `embedded_as_doublet=True` if you want the stricter filter that treats them as doublets too.
 Preserve the information by default; collapse only when you choose to.